 We work to empower our customers to address the global challenges brought on by the increasing importance of animals in our lives.
-That’s why, together with our customers, we are committed to raising awareness about global food security, to celebrating and supporting the human-animal bond, and to volunteering our time and resources to in our local communities.
+That’s why, together with our customers, we are committed to raising awareness about global food security, to celebrating and supporting the human-animal bond, and to volunteering our time and resources in our local communities.

 With the global population expected to reach more than 9 billion people by 2050, experts anticipate that the world will need to produce 70 percent more food to meet this growing demand.
 And, not only will the growing population demand more food; it will demand better, higher quality food—including meat, fish, milk and eggs—as 3 billion people enter the middle class.

 Our world will need to produce more food using fewer resources.
 And in order for that to happen, we must support farmers as food producers as they make sustainable choices that are right for their business.
 We should empower consumers to make the healthy food choices that are right for them.
 We must supply the high-quality and nutritious food that will nourish our children and lead to better health and development.
 And we must foster the kind of international infrastructure to ensure that food reaches the people who need it, wherever they are.

 Pets play an important role in our lives.
 They bring us joy, teach us responsibility and serve as dedicated companions.
 Elanco’s solutions allow veterinarians to help pets live longer, healthier, higher-quality lives.
 Elanco supports Canine Assistants, a non-profit organization that trains and provides service dogs, as well as similar organizations around the world.
 Together, we are enabling people in need to achieve greater independence, confidence and overall happiness.